Your Personality is not an onion...

 But they all and many other characteristics are expressions of your personality.

 I don’t find it wise to define your personality.
 Admittedly it is an abstract reality.
 You get it with your birth.
 You can either develop it or disintegrate.
-Your style, behaviors and reactions are expressions of your developed, undeveloped or under-developed personality.
+Your style, behaviors, and reactions are expressions of your developed, undeveloped or under-developed personality.

 How do you look?
 How do you react?
 How do you talk?
 How do you live?
 How do you think?
 They all are expressions of your personality.
 The psychometric measures these expressions and not your personality.

-The very first reason is that every one wants to know who he is.
+The very first reason is that everyone wants to know who he is.

 They don’t have alternatives for psychometric.

+Keep in mind.
 Personality is an amazing entity.
 You can think.
 You can visualize.
 You can discover.
 You can express.
 You can plan.
 You can create.
 You have unlimited hidden potentials.
 But your selected options on paper are going to decide your future.

 You should practice offline and online personality tests before encountering a real session.
 Your practice shall not only make them familiar to you but also generate a list of your strengths and weaknesses.
 You can improve them with your conscious efforts.